thomarite/test-ci/README.md

 Tox:

-Somehow messed up the tox.ini and the requirements-dev wasn't installed so I had to remove .tox and start again.
-All fine afterwards.
+Somehow if you add a new library to the requirements-dev file, it is not installed when running tox, so you need to remove .tox folder and then when running tox again, it will reinstall all libraries.

+JsonLib:

+A bit painfule for python3.
+Had to install "jsonrpclib-pelix" and disable ssl verification.
+All this just for "test_json" in Arista.